vintagefilmography/WolverineFix/README.md

 ![image](https://github.com/vintagefilmography/Hawkeye3/assets/48537944/abe5bc97-fe19-4714-ac30-c9fc77c092d3)

 The video file obtained by the capture sw uses the H264 codec and cannot be processed directly by the dups
 script.
-To get around this issue drag the video into virtual dub and save it using lagarith codec or raw.
+To get around this issue drag the video into virtual dub and save it using the lagarith codec or raw.
 Raw obviously will take up more space.
-Not this saved file ewill be compatible with the dups script.
+Now this saved file will be compatible with the dups script.

 Go to the scripts directory and open up remove_dups.avs in any text editor like Notepad or any other text editor.
 Change the source path in the script to point to your vdeo.